 Rule 275.
 Prior to the start of cargo handling operations a responsible representative of the employer shall ascertain from labels on the cargo, from the dangerous cargo manifest, or from other shipping documents, what hazardous cargoes, if any, are to be handled and the general nature of the hazard.
 He shall inform employees of the general nature of the hazard, the importance to the employees of preventing damage to the cargo, and the special precautions to be taken.
-The responsible representative of the employees to notify him of any leaks or spills.
+The responsible representative of the employer aboard the vessel shall instruct the employees to notify him of any leaks or spills.